 It is advisable to learn Danish if you intend to live in Denmark.
-There are several language schools that enable you to learn.
-Foreign students get free classes in universities to help them learn Danish and assimilate better into society.
+Several language schools enable you to learn.
+Foreign students get free university classes to help them learn Danish and assimilate better into society.

-Of course, Danes do speak English but it is not their first language and hence, it can be tiring for them to constantly communicate in English.
-Since you are in their country, it is advisable that you learn their language and use it for communication.
+Of course, Danes do speak English but it is not their first language and hence, it can be tiring for them to communicate in English constantly.
+Since you are in their country, you should learn their language and use it for communication.
 They will appreciate it and you will be able to fit in seamlessly.

 Many expats state that it is difficult to learn Danish but do not let that put you off.
 Nothing is impossible as long as you have the will and inclination.
 You notice that when you first start speaking broken Danish to people around you, they respond to you in English.